Huahin for Digital Nomads

 The Internet here is dog shit.
 I love everything else about this place.

 The location of Baan Yokmhanee is really good.
-You're about a three minute walk from the beach (albeit across a main road) so if you fancy a morning run or to sit on the beach for some reason, you really don't have to go far.
-There are several restaurants not more than a couple of minutes away, with a 7-11 and the soi 94 bar area not much farther.
+You're a short walk from the beach (albeit across a main road) so if you fancy a morning run or to sit on the beach for some reason, you really don't have to go far.
+There are several restaurants not more than a few minutes away, with a 7-11 and the soi 94 bar area not much farther.

 The bars are almost dangerously close actually.
-When it's that easy to get to a bar, you often find yourself going to a bar, so treat that as a positive or a negative depending on your outlook, but I have had some fun there.
+When it's that easy to get to a bar, you often find yourself going to a bar, so treat that as a positive or a negative depending on your outlook.

 You're about a five minute walk from the Market Village shopping mall, which has a Lotus's supermarket among other shops, and from there you can catch a minibus to Mo Chit in Bangkok.
 Blueport shopping mall is about a 10-15 minute walk in the other direction and is home to Huahin immigration in case you need to extend your visa, and that's where you can catch minibuses to Ekkamai in Bangkok, so you have a lot of useful things within easy walking distance.